Now is the perfect time to create money goals for the new year.

 Buying a home is a big financial move.
 It’s also another way that you can build wealth.
 As the value of your home increases, so does your net worth.

-But a bone is also more than a financial goal.
+But buying a home is also more than a financial goal.
 Buying a home means so much when it comes to building a legacy and being able to leave something behind.
 It’s the nucleus of families—where memories are made.

 Consider making this one of your goals for the year or long term.
 Even if you don’t buy a home just yet, save for the down payment in a home sinking fund!